-Over the past few months, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
-These attacks coincide with a temporary drop in more traditional attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes due to the pandemic.
+Due to the continued growth of remote work, threat intelligence teams around the world have been tracking a significant increase in phishing and social engineering attacks.
+These attacks coincide with a temporary drop in more traditional cyber attacks, indicating that attackers, like workers, are modifying their efforts in order to accommodate changes in how we work.
 In fact, our recent Global Threat Landscape Report details this and more.

 Attackers are attempting to capitalize on the current business environment via social engineering attacks.
-For example, during the early stages of the COVID-19 pandemic, they impersonated legitimate organizations, such as the Centers for Disease Control and the World Health Organization, and offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
-Similar attacks target healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.
+For example, during the early stages of the COVID-19 pandemic, they impersonated legitimate organizations, such as the Centers for Disease Control and the World Health Organization, offering fake informational updates, discounted masks and other supplies, and even promises of accelerated access to vaccines.
+Similar attacks targeted healthcare workers, political movements, or even the recently unemployed using the same sort of tactics.

 As time goes on, attackers are continuing to use disruption to their advantage – but you’re more likely to experience the following attacks:

 Baiting, where attackers use a victim’s greed or curiosity to transmit malware.
 A well-known example of this is mailing a key employee a mysterious USB, which spreads malware when an employee inserts it into their PC.

 Scareware, where attackers trick victims into believing their system is under threat, and the “solution” is often a malware-infected tool.

 Phishing, where attackers pretend to be an authority and create a sense of urgency or curiosity in the victim and ask them to follow a malicious link.